brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   estimate_zero3_model_states_mem_needs_all_live(model, num_gpus_per_node=8, num_nodes=1)
 ```

-Calling the function, the output tells you that:
+Calling the method, the output tells you that:
 - the base model requires as parameters (not activations or buffers) about 0.323GB;
 - DeepSpeed ZeRO-2 requires 0.161GB and 0.484GB for the with and without offload optimizations;
 - DeepSpeed ZeRO-3 requires 0.009GB and 0.190GB for the with and without offload optimizations;

-However, when activating pipelining, by launching with `--pipeline`):
+However, when activating pipelining, by launching with `--pipeline`:
 - the base model requires 0.053GB for parameters;
 - ZeRO stage 2 requires 0.026GB and 0.079GB for the with and without offloading use cases;
 - ZeRO stage 3 requires 0.009GB and 0.038GB of memory, with and without offloading, respectively;

+### Benchmark of memory and performance at runtime

 To collect real performace metrics, we will use  `nvidia-smi` to quantify GPU memory usage and processor utilization.
 We'll also use the deepspeed logger to collect 4 metrics at a set interval: average samples per sec, average allocated memory, and max allocated memory at any given instant.
 Finally, we will test the largest model possible on each configuration.